drizzle-lang/drizzle/README.md

 idk, maybe?
 issue with that style is we'd have to give indentation importance. alternatively use braces (easier to interpret) with english keywords (and, or, not vs &&, ||, !)

+## Notes
+- I completely intend to use Sapphire for my development of anything I can really, so I'll be pushing it's development forward out of necessity regardless of whether anybody else uses it :)